MW 8x3 / N38 - neodymium magnet

 - Thanks to their high temperature resistance, they can operate (depending on the shape) even at temperatures up to 230°C and above...

-- Wide application in modern technologies – find application in hard drives, electric drive mechanisms, medical apparatus or very advanced devices.
+- Key role in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical apparatus or other highly developed apparatuses.

 Disadvantages of neodymium magnets: